Money

 2. Check if you’re eligible

 The new credit card will have eligibility criteria you’ll need to meet.
-This generally includes a credit check.
-You can do a free credit score check in advance to see if you’re in a good position to apply.
+This generally includes a credit check and there are usually minimum income requirements.

 3. Submit a credit card application

 You’ll need to provide information about the balance transfer amount and the existing credit card provider(s).
-Like all credit applications you’ll also need to give information about your income and expenses (e.g. payslips and bank statements).
+Like all credit applications you’ll also need to give information about your expenses and other non-credit card debts.

 4. Set up the new card & close the old one